 What is hybrid film photography, and why is it the best type of coverage for your wedding?

-Hybrid film coverage is photography which documents your wedding with a mix of film and digital cameras.
+Hybrid film coverage is photography that documents your wedding with a mix of film and digital cameras.

-Film is a medium which captures the vintage vacation vibes of California extremely well.
-Moreover, it also tends to be a more candid and artistic style of photography, which means you’ll get a more unique set of photos.
-Analog focuses on the mood and overall feeling (rather than hyper curating the perfect shot) and is loved by couples who value a more non-intrusive style of photography.
+Film is a medium that captures the vintage vacation vibes of California and tends to be a more candid and artistic style of photography, which means you’ll get a more unique set of photos.
+Analog focuses on the mood and overall feeling (rather than hyper-curating the perfect shot) and is loved by couples who value a more non-intrusive style of photography.

-In contrast, the digital half captures the high paced moments which film may be too analog for.
-This makes sure your entire wedding day is covered!
-This artistic mashup of vintage and digital makes hybrid the perfect style of coverage for a true Santa Barbara wedding aesthetic.
+In contrast, the digital supplementation captures the high-paced moments that film may be too slow for.
+This makes sure your entire wedding day is covered and no memory is missed!
+The artistic mashup of vintage and digital makes hybrid the perfect style of coverage for a colorful, true-to-life Santa Barbara wedding aesthetic.

 Santa Barbara wedding planning checklist: